NERC-CEH/fdri-ontology/ontology/doc/emf.md

 We use the `sosa:observes` property to record a relationship between an `fdri:EnvironmentalMonitoringFacility` and the `fdri:Variable`(s) it observes.
 This would most likely only be defined at the level of `fdri:EnvironmentalMonitoringSensor` resources, and then aggregated through query to parent facilities to avoid the need to keep multiple resources in sync as new sensors are deployed or existing sensors removed from a site.

+Activities which affect a facility can be related to the `fdri:EnvironmentalMonitoringFacility` by using properties `prov:wasGeneratedBy`, `prov:wasInvalidatedBy`, and `fdri:wasModifiedBy`. `prov:wasGeneratedBy` should be reserved for commissioning / manufacturing activities. `prov:wasInvalidatedBy` should be reserved for decomissioning activities. `fdri:wasModifiedBy` should be used for all other activities which affect the facility (e.g. maintenance activities).

 ```mermaid
 classDiagram